-- A child, at least 12 but not yet 17 years old, who - has been through the school intervention process - has reached the level off a to the principal or designee after the student's return to school.
-The principal may require additional documentation to justify a lawful absence.
+An excuse in the form of a note must be presented by the student to the principal or designee after the student's return to school.
+The • Bereavement for immediate principal may require additional documentation to justify a lawful absence.